donlnz/nonconformist/README.md

 # Dependencies
 Tested under Python 2.7.

-Requires numpy and scikit-learn.
+Requires numpy, scipy and scikit-learn.
 The evaluation module additionally depends on the pandas package.

 # Known issues